danielegrattarola/keras-gat/README.md

 who was able to run the full model on a better GPU than mine and report the performance of the config described in the paper (see section below).

+Credits for commit f4974ac go to user [mawright](https://github.com/mawright) who forked the code implementing attention to make it way more fast and memory efficient.

 ## Disclaimer
 I do not own any rights to the datasets distributed with this code, but they are publicly available at the following links: